Idaho® Potato Gnocchi with Maine Lobster

 - 1 cup olive oil

-- In large sauté pan over medium heat, cook mushrooms in olive oil until soft, about 5 minutes.
-Add shallots, cook 2 to 3 minutes.
+- In a large sauté pan over medium heat, cook mushrooms in olive oil until soft, about 5 minutes.
+Add shallots, cook for 2 to 3 minutes.

 - Add arugula; toss briefly to wilt, about 10 seconds; stir in butter and remove from heat.